-- o Scenario 1: - There is a designated person(s) responsible for chemical management, MRSL and RSL compliance, identified by formal job description, including but not limited to: purchasing, production line and technical managers. - MRSL and RSL training has been provided but not well documented. - o Scenario 2: - There is a designated person(s) responsible for chemical management identified by formal job description, including but not limited to: purchasing, production line and technical managers. - Training has been provided and well documented but designated person(s) is still not knowledgeable regarding MRSL and RSL.
+o Scenario 2:

+- There is a designated person(s) responsible for chemical management identified by formal job description, including but not limited to: purchasing, production line and technical managers. - Training has been provided and well documented but designated person(s) is still not knowledgeable regarding MRSL and RSL.

-- o Job Descriptions - o Training record(s) with names, date, topic of training, brief description of what was trained - Interview / dialogue with management or key employees (including but not limited to purchasing, production line and technical managers): - Check the understanding of the responsible person - Difference between MRSL and RSL - Example of few (minimum of 5) MRSL parameters - Different MRSL limits for certain parameter (random pick) what it means and how to manage it - Which is the main restricted substance derived from dyestuff. (only for printing/dyeing facilities) - Where would they find information regarding MRSL or RSL compliant information - Can they provide one example of a recipe card linked to technical sheet for proper usage - Knowledge of MRSL document, how it works and they understand the consequences of using product included in the list - Inspection Things to Physically Look For: - Review Training Material and Logs
+- o Job Descriptions - Training record(s) with names, date, topic of training, brief description of what was trained - o Interview / dialogue with management or key employees (including but not limited to purchasing, production line and technical managers): - Check the understanding of the responsible person - Difference between MRSL and RSL - Example of few (minimum of 5) MRSL parameters - Different MRSL limits for certain parameter (random pick) what it means and how to manage it - Which is the main restricted substance derived from dyestuff. (only for printing/dyeing facilities)

+- Where would they find information regarding MRSL or RSL compliant information - Can they provide one example of a recipe card linked to technical sheet for proper usage - Knowledge of MRSL document, how it works and they understand the consequences of using product included in the list

-- Job description review. - Conduct interview with all designated person(s). - Ensure purchasing, production line and technical managers are trained.
+- o Review Training Material and Logs - o Job description review. - o Conduct interview with all designated person(s). - o Ensure purchasing, production line and technical managers are trained.